Montmartre Museum Renoir Gardens

 Paris 75018 Paris France

 Paris metro: Lamarck-Caulaincourt station, line 12.
 Locate museum on Montmartre map.
-Montmartre Museum is open every day, all year round, from 10am to 6pm.
+Musée de Montmartre Jardins Renoir is open every day, all year round, from 10am to 6pm.

 Montmartre hotel